animatedmax/bookbinder/Docker/README.md

-A simple Dockerfile for executing bookbinder on your system.
+A simple Dockerfile for executing bookwatch on your system.

 ## Procedure